Aqiqah

 ʿAqīqah (عقيقة), aqeeqa, or aqeeqah is the Islamic tradition of the sacrifice of an animal on the occasion of a child's birth.
 Aqiqah is a type of sadaqah and it is also sunnah, though not obligatory.

 Description

 According to hadith and the majority of Islamic scholars, two goats are sacrificed for a boy and one for a girl.

-If one cannot slaughter on the seventh day, someone may do it on the fourteenth day or the twenty-first day.
-If one is not capable of doing so, then a person may slaughter at any time before the puberty of the child.
-The aqiqah is sunnah and mustahabb; it is not obligatory at all, so there is no sin on the one who does not do it.
+If one cannot perform the slaughter on the seventh day, it may be done on the fourteenth or the twenty-first day.
+If one is still unable to do so, it may be performed at any time before the child reaches puberty.
+The aqiqah is sunnah and mustahabb; it is not obligatory, so there is no sin upon one who does not perform it.

-According to a hadith in Muwatta Imam Malik, Fatima donated, in silver equivalent, the shaved-hair weight of her children Hasan, Husayn, Umm Kulthum and Zaynab.
+According to a hadith in Muwatta Imam Malik, Fatima donated, in silver equivalent, the weight of the shaved hair of her children Hasan, Husayn, Umm Kulthum, and Zaynab.